JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 The following steps are performed in your GitHub account:
    * Sign in to your GitHub account.
 On the __Register a new OAuth application__ page, specify the name and an optional description, the homepage URL and the callback URL as provided by TeamCity.
    * Click __Register application__.
 The page is updated with Client ID and the client secret information for your TeamCity application.
+   >If you use the [GitHub authentication](configuring-authentication-settings.md#GitHub.com) module and want to restrict access to TeamCity to users of specific GitHub organizations, you need to ensure that your OAuth app is allowed by all these organizations.
+By default, GitHub does not allow OAuth apps to access the organizations.
+You can either disable this restriction for all apps or approve only the TeamCity app in each of the required organizations.
+Please refer to the [GitHub documentation](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-oauth-app-access-restrictions) for more details.
 4. Continue configuring the connection in TeamCity.
 On the __Add Connection__ page, specify:
       * _Application ID_
       * _Secret_